Trans-Australian Railway: Disruptions

 In the time of the operation of the railway, 'washaways' and 'flooding' in most cases rendered the railway inoperable at a range of locations.
 Washaways usually removed ballast, leaving rails suspended above the flooding areas.

 In most cases the underlying ballast was removed, and required replacing.
-Significant events on the line were in 1921, 1930 1937 and 2022.
+Significant events on the line were in 1921, 1930, 1937 and 2022.

-The 1930 flooding had two trains held up on sections of the line.
+The 1930 flooding delayed two trains on sections of the line.